Jineology

-Jineology (Jineolojî) is a form of feminism and of gender equality advocated by Abdullah Öcalan, the representative leader of the Kurdistan Workers' Party (PKK) and the broader Kurdistan Communities Union (KCK) umbrella.
-From the background of honor-based religious and tribal rules that confine women in Middle East societies, Öcalan said that "a country can't be free unless the women are free", and that the level of women's freedom determines the level of freedom in society at large.
+Jineology (Jineolojî) is an ideology advocated for and practiced by the Kurdistan Workers' Party (PKK).
+Originally, developed by the Kurdish Women's Freedom Movement, its theoretical formulations may also be found in the writings of Abdullah Öcalan, the representative leader of the PKK.
+Jineology may be considered to be a women's paradigm.
+Jineologists advocates for the abolition of patriarchal systems and of women's oppression.

-Jineology is a component of democratic confederalism, a philosophy underpinning the governance of the Autonomous Administration of North and East Syria (also known as Rojava).
+Jineology is a component of democratic confederalism, a philosophy that underpinned the governance of the Autonomous Administration of North and East Syria (also known as Rojava).

+Jineology has been described as a feminist movement, but this description is not uniformly accepted by its practitioners.

 History

 The Kurdistan Communities Union (KCK) is an umbrella organization that includes the Democratic Union Party (PYD) and PKK.
 In 2005, the KCK abandoned its goal of establishing a separate Kurdish state and instead advocated for democratic confederalism.
 In 2012, the PYD gained control over a large portion of northern Syria and declared autonomy, implementing self-governance under the model of democratic confederalism.
 This region, known as Rojava or the Autonomous Administration of North and East Syria, made up around one fifth of Syrian territory before the Turkish invasion of the region in 2016.
 The PYD's paramilitary force consists of the People's Protection Units (YPG) and the Women's Protection Units (YPJ).

-The Kurdish women's liberation movement draws heavily upon the theory of Abdullah Öcalan, founder of the PKK. Öcalan coined the term ‘Jineoloji’ and invented democratic confederalism, the system of government implemented in Rojava.
+The Kurdish women's liberation movement draws heavily upon the theory of Abdullah Öcalan, founder of the PKK. Öcalan coined the term 'Jineoloji' and invented democratic confederalism, the system of government implemented in Rojava.